 The earlier you can prioritize scalability, the more you’ll be able to minimize costs and problems in the long run.
-When startups try to manage localization internally with a hodgepodge of computer-aided translation (CAT) tools and a whole lot of administrative overhead, localization can become an impossible mess, especially as more and more markets enter the pipeline.
+When businesses try to manage localization internally with a hodgepodge of computer-aided translation (CAT) tools and a whole lot of administrative overhead, content localization can become an impossible mess, especially as more and more markets enter the pipeline.
 This approach is labor-intensive, inefficient, and much more costly than expected.

 So many things can fall through the cracks in this decentralized process: user experience may suffer, your brand reputation may take a hit, and you’re bound to be backtracking to fix things that have fallen apart.
 None of this collapse is inevitable.

 A better long-term strategy would be to invest in a comprehensive localization tool that can automate things for the sake of organization, convenience, and quality assurance.
 The sweet spot is where automated localization and efficient human attention meet.
 The ideal localization platform takes file shuffling and versioning off of your team’s plate.
 It even enables end-to-end integration so that localized updates launch as soon as in-market reviewers sign off.

 The best part is that this strategic platform scales painlessly with your company and its markets.
 As you introduce new locales, a comprehensive localization partner is ready to help you build uniquely targeted terminology databases and to loop in translators ready to create optimized content.
 The system keeps humming along, allowing your startup to grow without breaking its own foundation.